sesmi123/db-caching-demo/README.md

 ### Write-Around

-Using the write-around policy, data is written only to the backing store without writing to the cache.
+Using the write-around policy, data is written only to the database without writing to the cache.

 Good for not flooding the cache with data that may not subsequently be re-read.

-Reading recently written data will result in a cache miss (and so a higher latency) because the data can only be read from the slower backing store.
+Reading recently written data will result in a cache miss (and so a higher latency) because the data can only be read from the slower database.

 The write-around policy is good for applications that don’t frequently re-read recently written data.
 This will result in lower write latency but higher read latency which is a acceptable trade-off for these scenarios.